tophefo/IpCamera/README.md

 If doing manual text configuration and/or when needing to setup HABPANEL/sitemap you are going to need to know what your camera is as a "thing type".
 These are listed in CAPS below and are only a single word.
 Example: The thing type for a generic onvif camera is "ONVIF".

-HTTPONLY: For any camera that is not ONVIF compatible, and has the ability to fetch a snapshot with a url.
+HTTPONLY: For any camera that is not ONVIF compatible, yet still has the ability to fetch a snapshot or MJPEG stream with a url.

 ONVIF: Use for all ONVIF Cameras from any brand that do not have an API.
 You gain PTZ and auto finding of the snapshot url over httponly things.
 If your camera does not have PTZ you may prefer to set it up as httponly due to a faster connection time as onvif is skipped.